descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 Is this really a bug?
 With this proposal, it isn't!
 Here is why.
 The function `findOrDefault` **expects** a **`const`** `string&` for its third parameter.
 Since `C++20`, string's constructor is `constexpr`.
 It **CAN** be constructed as a constant expression.
 Since all the arguments passed to this `constexpr` constructor are constant expressions, in this case `"none"`, the temporary `string` `defvalue` **IS** also `constant-initialized` [^n4910] <sup>*(7.7 Constant expressions [expr.const])*</sup>.
 This paper advises that if you have a non `mutable` `const` that it is `constant-initialized`, that the variable or temporary undergoes `constant initialization` [^n4910] <sup>*(6.9.3.2 Static initialization [basic.start.static])*</sup>.
 In other words it has implicit `static storage duration`.
 The temporary would actually cease to be a temporary.
 As such this usage of `findOrDefault` **CAN'T** dangle.

 What if `defvalue` can't be `constant-initialized` because it was created at runtime.
-If the temporary string's lifetime was bound to the containing block instead of the containing statement than chance of dangling is greatly reduced and also made more visible.
-You can say that it **CAN'T** immediately dangle but still could if the programmer manually propagated the temporary outside of the containing scope.
+If the temporary string's lifetime was bound to the containing block instead of the containing statement than the chance of dangling is greatly reduced and also made more visible.
+You can say that it **CAN'T** immediately dangle.
+However, dangling still could occur if the programmer manually propagated the temporary outside of the containing scope.

 While using the containing's scope instead of the statement's scope is a vast improvement.
 We can actually do a little bit better.
 Following is an example of delayed initialization.